Geometry in the Furstenberg Conjecture: Appendix I: A Result in Number Theory

-In Appendix I, we give a detailed proof of a result in number theory (Lemma~\ref{nt}) and state the martingale convergence theorem (Lemma~\ref{mct}) in our case.
-Both of them are used in the proof of Theorem~\ref{main}.
+~ In Appendix I, we give a detailed proof of a result in number theory (Lemma~\ref{nt}).
+We used the result in the proof of Theorem~\ref{main}.
+Another way to see this result is from the Carmichael function $\lambda(n)$ in number theory.

 \begin{lemma}~ Suppose $p>1$ and $q>1$ are two relatively prime integers.
-Suppose $a\geq 1$ is an interger.
+Suppose $a\geq 1$ is an integer.
 Let

 Then there is a constant $C_{1}=C_{1}(a,p,q)>0$ and a constant integer $n_{0}=n_{0}(a, p, q)$ such that

 \end{lemma}

 \begin{proof} Let $a=bp^r$ with $\gcd(b,p)=1$.
 For every $n\geq r+1$, consider two integers $k>l$ such that $aq^k=aq^l \pmod{p^n}$.
 That is,